project-oak/rust-verification-tools/README.md

   an implementation of the [proptest](https://github.com/AltSysrq/proptest) library for use with static verification tools.

-- `scripts/cargo-verify`: a tool for compiling a crate and either verifying main/tests or for fuzzing main/tests.
+- `cargo-verify`: a tool for compiling a crate and either verifying main/tests or for fuzzing main/tests.
   (Use the `--backend` flag to select which.)